moby/moby/docs/sources/examples/running_redis_service.md

 ## Run the service

-Use the image we’ve just created and name your container `redis`.
+Use the image we've just created and name your container `redis`.

 Running the service with `-d` runs the container in detached mode, leaving the container running in the background.

-Importantly, we’re not exposing any ports on our container.
-Instead we’re going to use a container link to provide access to our Redis database.
+Importantly, we're not exposing any ports on our container.
+Instead we're going to use a container link to provide access to our Redis database.

     sudo docker run --name redis -d <your username>/redis

 ## Create your web application container

 Next we can create a container for our application.
-We’re going to use the `-link` flag to create a link to the
-`redis` container we’ve just created with an alias of `db`.
+We're going to use the `-link` flag to create a link to the `redis` container we've just created with an alias of `db`.
 This will create a secure tunnel to the `redis` container and expose the Redis instance running inside that container to only this container.

     sudo docker run --link redis:db -i -t ubuntu:12.10 /bin/bash